 The absolute best way to get to Fenway is to take the subway (known locally as the “T”) to Kenmore Square off the Green Line.
 Make your way to the Park Street station and you can take any train on the Green Line except for the E train.
 Visit the Massachusetts Bay Transportation Authority (MBTA) site for the latest subway fare and pass information.
 Leave yourself some extra time getting in because, as game time approaches, the cars get VERY crowded and seating is limited.

-Another option is to take the Framingham / Worcester MBTA commuter rail to Yawkey Station, which is in easy walking distance to the park, or to take any commuter train to North Station, South Station, Back Bay Station, or Ruggles Station, and then take the Rapid Transit or bus network to get you within easy walking distance of the park.
+Another option is to take the Framingham / Worcester MBTA commuter rail to Lansdown Station, which is in easy walking distance to the park, or to take any commuter train to North Station, South Station, Back Bay Station, or Ruggles Station, and then take the Rapid Transit or bus network to get you within easy walking distance of the park.

 If you must drive to Fenway Park, leave with plenty of time to spare.
 Traffic begins to back up on local streets about one hour before games officially start, especially on Brookline Avenue, Beacon Street, and Commonwealth Avenue approaching Fenway Park, Kenmore Square, and Storrow Drive heading towards Kenmore Square.